Close

 My work supports:

-• International professionals navigating career transitions, identity shifts, and unfamiliar work cultures
+• International professionals navigating career transitions, job search, identity shifts, or stepping into new or more senior roles across cultures

-• Organisations seeking to better support internationally mobile staff, students, or clients through culturally responsive career development and learning initiatives
+• Organisations seeking to support globally mobile or multicultural staff, students, and clients through effective career development and learning

 Stay connected